-Pitch Craft Guide to Media Pitching: Secure Press Coverage31st October 2018 / Blog
+Pitch Craft Guide to Media Pitching: Secure Press Coverage31st October 2018 / All, Blog, How To

-Secure earned media coverage with my Pitch Craft Guide to Media Pitching.
+Secure earned media coverage with our Pitch Craft Guide to Media Pitching.

-What a perfect Halloween day or rather a good enough spooky excuse to face some of your fears or rather one of your fears – the fear of media pitching or selling in your story to a journalist or blogger to secure media coverage.
+Halloween is coming up, and what perfect excuse to face some of your fears, or rather, one in particular – the fear of media pitching or selling your story to a journalist or blogger to secure media coverage.

 But don’t let fear hold you back.
 Media pitching doesn’t have to be scary.
 Indeed, once you’ve got a few successful pitches under your belt, you’ll come to love it, just like I do.